henry4sfdc/lightning-newbie/javascript-basics.markdown

 ##Step 2: User Interactions with Buttons##

 Init events are great, but a lot of time you really want to handle user gestures, like clicking a button.
-Aura has a few built in libraries, here
+Aura has a few built in libraries, include a button with an event called "press".

 {% highlight html %}
 <aura:component >